tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### Overview

-Today's lesson focuses on a problem that students often encounter in classification problems: imbalanced data.
+Today's lesson will focus on a common issue that students face with classification problems: imbalanced data.
 This occurs when the classes being predicted are represented unequally in the data.
 For example, in most fraud detection problems, transactions involving fraud are much more rare than non-fraudulent transactions.
 This problem will be approached in two ways-through careful examination of how we use model evaluation metrics, and deliberately under or oversampling to make the training data more equally proportioned.
 Students will get opportunities in today's class to practice both theory and implementation.

 ### Class Objectives